Novellino-tg/Hackerrank_Automation/README.md

 # Moderator.js
 This file requires credential file along with the username of moderator which you want to add to all the challenges.

+# addTestCase.js
+ This file requires the json file of testcases to be added to questions in corresponding order then this script automatically add the testcases to all the challenges